 There’s a baked potato.
 And then there’s a perfect baked potato.
 Follow these steps to achieve spuds nirvana, then consider taking things to the next level with a fully loaded baked potato bar.
 Get our Perfect Baked Potatoes recipe.

-Other than salt, there are only three ingredients required to make ricotta from scratch.
+Whole milk, salt, vinegar or lemon juice—those are the only three ingredients required to make ricotta from scratch.
 But, you will need some extra hardware including cheesecloth, a fine mesh strainer, and an instant-read thermometer.
 The investment is worth it to have fresh, fluffy cheese for your toast, pizza, or lasagna.
 Pass the stuffed shells.
 Get our Homemade Ricotta Cheese recipe.

-DIY Cheese Making Kit, $29.95 at Williams Sonoma
+DIY Cheese Making Kit, $34.95 from Williams Sonoma

 Craft fresh ricotta and mozzarella in the comfort of your own kitchen.